OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 The Kubernetes [documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-undo-em-) has a full list of parameters you can use.
 :::

-### Azure DevOps Deployment Groups

-_TODO?_

 ### Octopus Rolling deploy

-_TODO_
+Octopus has supported the concept of [rolling deployments](https://octopus.com/docs/deployment-patterns/rolling-deployments) since Octopus 2.0.

 ## A word on the database

-The elephant in the room I haven't discussed yet, is the database.
+Usually one of the big sticking points with Rolling deployments I haven't discussed yet, is the database.
 Performing rolling deployments which involve some persistent storage such as a database can sometimes be tricky, though not impossible.
-The devil is in the detail.
+The devil is always in the detail.
 If you want to perform rolling deployments with database changes involved, then I'd recommend deploying the database first.
 You'd also want to ensure any changes you make to your database are backwards compatible with previous versions of code you have deployed.

-We have a series of posts on [database deployments](http://octopus.com/database-deployments) that go into more detail on this.
+We have a series of posts on [database deployments](http://octopus.com/database-deployments) that discuss this and more.

 ## Wrapping up

-No matter which tool you are using, rolling deployments is just one pattern available in your toolset to optimise deployment of your software.
-But with an incremental approach, it allows you to keep your applications online whilst slowly rolling out newer versions of your software, making it a favourite of mine for minimal disruption.
+No matter which tooling you are using, rolling deployments is just one pattern available in your toolset to optimise deployment of your software.
+But with an incremental approach, it allows you to keep your applications online whilst rolling out newer versions of your software in a controlled manner, typically with native support for rollbacks - making it a firm favourite of mine for minimal disruption.

 Feel free to leave a comment, and let us know what you think about rolling deployments!